Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Experiments

 \paragraph{Skill learning evaluation} To address \textbf{R1} we investigate how many distinct skills are learned by \agent.
-If not all possible moves within the board games are learned as skills (25 for \LightsOut, 12 for \TileSwap), some initial configurations are unsolvable for the agent, negatively impacting task performance.
+If not all possible moves within the board games are learned as skills (25 for \LightsOut, 12 for \TileSwap), some initial configurations can become unsolvable for the agent, negatively impacting task performance.
 To count the number of learned skills we apply each skill $k \in \{1,...,K\}$ on a fixed initial state $s_0$ of the environment $E$ until termination (i.e., $\operatorname{apply}(E, s_0, \pi, k)$).
 Among these $K$ skill executions we count the number of unique game moves being triggered.
 We report the average number of unique game moves for $N=100$ distinct initial states $s_0$.
-See sec.~\ref{sec:suppl_learned_skills} for a visualization of learned skills.

-On the \Cursor environments \agent detects all possible game moves (avg. approx. 24.9 of 25 possible in \LightsOutCursor, 12 of 12 in \TileSwapCursor).
-For \Reacher almost all moves are found (23.4/11.5).
-In the \Jaco environments some moves are missing occasionally (22.4/11.4).
-We demonstrate superior performance compared to a baseline skill discovery method (Variational Intrinsic Control, \citet{gregor2017_vic}) in sec.~\ref{sec:suppl_baseline_vic}.
-We substantiate our agent design through an ablation study (\textbf{R2}) in which we compare the number of unique skills (game moves) detected for variants of \agent (see Fig.~\ref{fig:performance_skillquality}).
+On the \Cursor environments \agent detects nearly all possible game moves (avg. approx. 24.9 of 25 possible in \LightsOutCursor, 12 of 12 in \TileSwapCursor).
+For \Reacher almost all moves are found (24.3/11.8), while in the \Jaco environments some moves are missing occasionally (23.6/11.5), for the last checkpoints taken before reaching $5 \cdot 10^5$ (\Cursor), $10^7$ (\Reacher, \Jaco) env. steps (see Sec.~\ref{sec:seads:appendix_checkpointing} for details).
+We demonstrate superior performance compared to a baseline skill discovery method (Variational Intrinsic Control, \citet{gregor2017_vic}) in the supplementary material.
+We substantiate our agent design decisions through an ablation study (\textbf{R2}) in which we compare the number of unique skills (game moves) detected for several variants of \agent (see Fig.~\ref{fig:performance_skillquality}).
 In a first study, we remove single parts from our agent to quantify their impact on performance.
 This includes training \agent without the proposed \emph{relabelling}, \emph{second-best normalization} and \emph{novelty bonus}.
 We found all of these innovations to be important for the performance of \agent, with the difference to the full \agent agent being most prominent in the \LightsOutJaco environment.
-Over-estimating the number of skills required in case where the exact number of skills is unknown does not harm the performance of \agent (\emph{more skills} ablation with $K=30$ for \LightsOut, $K=15$ for \TileSwap).
-We present a detailed analysis in sec.~\ref{sec:suppl_ablation_analysis}.
+Learning with \emph{more skills} (15 for \TileSwap, 30 for \LightsOut) than actually needed does not harm performance.